AlicePH/Skoltech-software-project/README.md

 docker run -it --entrypoint bash project:v1.0
 ```

-The container will run automatically point the project folder, to run the `test.sh` and `result` files, it is still necessary to provide permissions.
-Once in the container, run:
+The container will run automatically point the project folder, to run the `main` and `test.sh` fiels do the following:

 ```
-chmod +x dependencies.sh build.sh tests.sh
-./result   #To test the sorting library
+./main
-./test.sh  #To run the tests
+./test.sh
 ```

 ### 3. Build using the bash files.